 You must complete Written Component (Qualifying Exam) with the Canadian Alliance of Physiotherapy Regulators (CAPR).

-Once you successfully complete the Credentialling process, you may register for the Written Component of the Physiotherapist Competency Exam (PCE).
+Once you successfully complete the Credentialling process, you may register for the Written Component of the Physiotherapy Competency Exam (PCE).
 This multiple-choice exam tests your knowledge of physiotherapy and your ability to solve clinical problems using clinical scenarios.

 CAPR administers the Written Component.
 You can write the exam in major cities in Canada, including Winnipeg.
 Opportunities to complete the exam are provided six times a year.
 You will choose an exam date on the Registration Application form.